 Moxie speaks values.

 Grisham has clear political ideas.
-Before becoming an author, he was an attorney and served in the Mississippi state legislator.
+Before becoming an author, he was an attorney and served as a Mississippi state legislator.
 He identifies as a moderate Democrat and isn’t necessarily shy about his ideas.

 He’s a board member for The Innocence Project, which works to free death row inmates who have been wrongfully convicted, and often advocates for criminal justice reform.
 He’s written about his views in both fiction and non-fiction works, and his writing explores the flaws and inequities in America’s legal system.